gkorpal/gkorpal.github.io/_posts/2020-08-31-latex-vim-mupdf.md

 ### Inkscape

-The easiest way to include vector graphics using Inkscape as follows:
+The easiest way to include diagrams as vector graphics is by using Inkscape as follows:
 1. Draw the desired diagram in Inkscape, and enclose mathematical symbols in `$...$`.
 If you don't know how to use Inkscape then just go to `Help > Tutorials > Inkscape: Basic` and you will be ready to use.
 2. Create a folder called "pictures" inside the folder containg the main tex file and save the diagram as `svg` so that you can edit it in the future if needed.
 Then also save [PDF+LaTeX](https://wiki.inkscape.org/wiki/index.php/LaTeX) output to the same "pictures" folder: `File > Save As... > Select PDF from the drop-down menu > Click Save > Choose the following options`